Driveway Material Choices

 Your choice of driveway materials includes: interlocking stone pavers, brick, asphalt, gravel and concrete.

 Each has its advantages, but only interlocking pavers combine beauty, longevity and easy repairs and maintenance.

 Urella’s Landscaping & Irrigation, LLC is your certified paver contractor in NH.

+Concrete driveways can look dull and almost industrial.
+Gravel driveways are very hard on your car's finish, and crabgrass loves them.
 Asphalt driveways promote water runoff and flooding.
 The solid black tar is very hot in the summer.
 Concrete, asphalt and brick driveways all will crack in freezing and hot temperatures.

 Concrete and asphalt driveways will stain and crack.
 Concrete is expensive to replace.
 The jackhammer makes a lot of noise.
 The new concrete will not match the original installation.

 Asphalt driveway repair requires a crew, hot tar and time.
 It’s not cheap and it leaves a patch where the problem was.

 Brick driveways are soft and tend to deteriorate quickly.
 New bricks will not have the same weather patterns as the original ones.

 Gravel driveways deteriorate into your yard where the stones allow weeds to grow.
 New gravel must be trucked in, poured and raked.